Michh78/Projet-Snake-IA/README.md

 ## Auteur

-Projet réalisé dans le cadre du cursus **Data IA B3 — YDays**
+Projet réalisé dans le cadre du cursus **Data IA B3 — YDays**.

+---

 # IA Snake — Reinforcement Learning (DQN)

 An intelligent agent that learns to play the Snake game from scratch, without any hard-coded rules, simply by observing the consequences of its actions.

 ---

 ## Project Overview

 This project implements a **Deep Q-Learning (DQN)** agent trained on the Snake game.

-The agent does not know the rules of the game: it learns through trial and error by maximizing a cumulative reward score.
+The agent does not know the rules of the game: it learns through trial and error, maximizing a cumulative reward score.

 **Technologies used:**
 - Python 3.11